 Fit and Comfort

-The Maze fit most of our testers really well, with and without a beanie.
+The Maze fit most of our testers well, with and without a beanie.
 As with other Smith helmets, it leans towards fitting rounder heads but can be adjusted to accommodate different shapes.
 One of the ways Smith achieved its simplicity was by dropping the BOA adjustment system.
-The Maze does have different foam pads that can be removed or at least rearranged in order to achieve a nice fit, but keep that in mind for sizing if you're planning on wearing a beanie underneath.
+The Maze does have different foam pads that can be removed or at least rearranged to achieve a nice fit, but keep that in mind for sizing if you're planning on wearing a beanie underneath.

 Warmth